CodeURJC-DAW-2020-21/webapp14/README.md

 **Israel**

 - Completed tasks: I first worked on creating a mustache template for the event page.
 After the user registration part, I did the commit, but my colleagues helped me to a large extent.
 Then I took care of adding two buttons to create and delete events / locales.
-Finally I investigated how to put the advanced technology and I managed to put a dynamic map
+Finally I investigated how to put the advanced technology and I managed to put a dynamic map.

 - 5 most significant commits: